sungsoo-ahn/2025/_posts/2025-04-28-opt-summary.md

   - In <d-cite key="pedregosa2020acceleration"></d-cite> and <d-cite key="paquette2021sgd"></d-cite>, they considered *average-case complexity* in optimization algorithm analysis, this topic is well established in theoretical computer science.
 Such pattern considers the convergence behavior in the average sense rather than the classical worst-case flavor, and it further specified the objective formulation and data distribution, which results in more refined complexity bounds than the common worst-case complexities, while at the expense of more complicated analysis.
 The study of average-case complexity in the context of optimization algorithms is still less mature and there are still many open questions.
   - On the other hand, with the development of higher-order algorithms, some recent works<d-cite key="doikov2023second"></d-cite> further considered the *arithmetic complexity* in optimization by incorporating the computational cost of each oracle into accout<d-footnote>In Nesterov's book<d-cite key="nesterov2018lectures"></d-cite>, these two are also called "analytical complexity" and "arithmetical complexity".</d-footnote>
-  - Also in distributed optimization (or federated learning) literature, the communication cost is one of the main bottlenecks compared to computation<d-cite key="konevcny2016federated"></d-cite><d-cite key="mcmahan2017communication"></d-cite><d-cite key="karimireddy2020scaffold"></d-cite><d-cite key="kairouz2021advances"></d-cite>, so many works modified the oracle framework a bit turn to study the complexity bound in terms of *communication cost* (or communication oracle) rather than the computation efforts, such change also motivated the fruitful study of *local algorithms*<d-cite key="stich2019local"></d-cite><d-cite key="mishchenko2022proxskip"></d-cite>, which try to skip unnecessary communications while still attain the convergence guarantees.
+  - Also in distributed optimization (or federated learning) literature, the communication cost is one of the main bottlenecks compared to computation<d-cite key="konevcny2016federated"></d-cite><d-cite key="mcmahan2017communication"></d-cite><d-cite key="karimireddy2020scaffold"></d-cite><d-cite key="kairouz2021advances"></d-cite>, so many works modified the oracle framework a bit and turn to study the complexity bound in terms of *communication cost* (or communication oracle) rather than the computation efforts, such change also motivated the fruitful study of *local algorithms*<d-cite key="stich2019local"></d-cite><d-cite key="mishchenko2022proxskip"></d-cite>, which try to skip unnecessary communications while still attain the convergence guarantees.
   - Recently another series of recent works<d-cite key="grimmer2024provably"></d-cite><d-cite key="altschuler2023acceleration1"></d-cite><d-cite key="altschuler2023acceleration2"></d-cite> consider *long stepsize* by incorporating a craft stepsize schedule into first-order methods and achieve a faster convergence rate, which is quite counterintuitive and may be of interests to the community.
-At the same time, as indicated in <d-cite key="kornowski2024open"></d-cite><d-cite key="altschuler2023acceleration1"></d-cite>, such theoretical outperformance generally only works for some specific iteration numbers, while in lack of guarantees of *anytime convergence*, also the extension of the study beyond the deterministic and convex case is still an open problem.
+At the same time, as indicated in <d-cite key="kornowski2024open"></d-cite><d-cite key="altschuler2023acceleration1"></d-cite>, such theoretical outperformance generally only works for some specific iteration numbers, while in lack of guarantees of *anytime convergence*, also the extension of the study beyond the deterministic and convex case is still an open problem<d-footnote>Update (Nov.
+27, 2024): Today there appeared a new work on arXiv<d-cite key="zhang2024anytime"></d-cite>, which claimed to solve the anytime convergence issue mentioned above<d-cite key="kornowski2024open"></d-cite>.</d-footnote>.

 ---